muzair237/design-principles/README.md

 ## 3) YAGNI (You Ain’t Gonna Need It) Principle

-You should not add functionality until it is necessary..
+You should not add functionality until it is necessary.
 In simpler terms:

-- **Don’t write code for features you _think_ you might need in the future**.
+- **Don’t write code for features you think you might need in the future**.
 - **Build only what is required right now**.
 - **Avoid over-engineering** by adding unnecessary complexity.